xubingyue/avocadodb/Documentation/Books/Manual/GettingStarted/Installing/Windows.md

 directory have to be writable by the user.

 ## Single- and Multiuser Installation
-There are two main modes for the installer of ArangoDB.
+There are two main modes for the installer of AvocadoDB.
 The installer lets you select:

-- multi user installation (default; admin privileges required) Will install ArangoDB as service.
+- multi user installation (default; admin privileges required) Will install AvocadoDB as service.
 - single user installation
-  Allow to install Arangodb as normal user.
+  Allow to install Avocadodb as normal user.
   Requires manual starting of the database server.

 ## CheckBoxes